hiram-madelaine/om-inputs/README.md

+> You just go down the list of all the most important things on the internet and what you find is :
+> a Form is usually the broker for the stuff that matters
+> [Luke Wroblewski from Conversions@Google 2014 - Part 2](https://www.youtube.com/watch?v=nmKMz3Fg76M)

 # A ClojureScript library that generates Om/React forms

-> You just go down the list of all the most important things on the internet
-> and what you find is a Form is usually the broker for the stuff that matters
-> [Luke Wroblewski from Conversions@Google 2014 - Part 2](https://www.youtube.com/watch?v=nmKMz3Fg76M)

 The generation is based on data description and uses [Prismatic/Schema](https://github.com/Prismatic/schema) for this purpose.